-2.3 Conceptual Issues of Cross-country Welfare Comparisons
+C Conceptual Issues of Cross-country Welfare Comparisons

-Recall from Section 2.1 that expenditure-based real GDP per worker Y_s of each country s = 1, ..., mconceptually corresponds to an empirical measure of utility of consumers in this country: $Y_s = u_s$ where $u_s = \prod_i (\frac{c{is}}{\beta{is}})^{\beta{is}}$.
+Recall from Section A that expenditure-based real GDP per worker Y_s of each country s = 1, ..., mconceptually corresponds to an empirical measure of utility of consumers in this country: $Y_s = u_s$ where $u_s = \prod_i (\frac{c{is}}{\beta{is}})^{\beta{is}}$.
 However, when consumers residing in different countries do not have the same utility function, welfare comparisons across countries become a tricky issue because cardinal utility comparisons across agents who do not share a common utility function are not meaningful.
 In fact, in order to measure the utility a country-s consumer would get from residing in country k, we would need to deflate the expenditure of country k with the country-s consumer's optimal price index.18 With m countries this procedure would give a different set of welfare levels (real GDPs) for each utility function (m different measures of real GDP for each country) whose ranking across countries is not necessarily the same.

-Faced with this problem, we need to abandon the possibility of preference heterogeneity across countries and construct instead an artificial reference consumer as an average of the individual countries' consumers.19 Of course, this leads to a discrepancy between the actual and constructed expenditure shares in each country and hence, will not allow fitting the data perfectly.
+Faced with the problem of welfare ranking under preference heterogeneity, we construct an artificial reference consumer as an average of the individual countries' consumers.19 Of course, this leads to a discrepancy between the actual and constructed expenditure shares in each country and hence, will not allow fitting the data perfectly.
 However, we believe that this is an acceptable price to pay for making cross-country welfare comparisons possible, which is a key goal of this paper.
 Moreover, we show that our results are not sensitive to the precise way of constructing the preferences of the reference consumer.